-I wonder the point of a wedding vow anymore.
-A vow is supposed to be a solemn pledge, a promise, or I’ll like to call it “an oath” but not anymore, it has been reduced to a citation, something to run over so as to run to the much-anticipated “you may kiss the bride”, like doing that hasn’t run out of counts.
+I wonder what the point of a wedding vow is anymore.
+A vow is supposed to be a solemn pledge, a promise.
+I’ll like to call it “an oath” but not anymore.
+It has been reduced to a recitation.
+Something to run over so as to run to the much-anticipated “you may kiss the bride”.

-The first time I saw the statistics of the rate of divorce in the United State, it was like a joke to me; 50% of every first marriage ends up in a divorce, 70% of second marriages go the same way and it keeps increasing with every additional marriage; meaning once you get it wrong the first time, the chance of getting it right afterwards is practically impossible.
+The first time I saw the statistics of the rate of divorce in the United State, it was a joke to me.
+50% of every first marriage ends up in a divorce, 70% of second marriages go the same way.
+It keeps increasing with every additional marriage.
+Meaning once you get it wrong the first time, the chance of getting it right afterwards is practically impossible.

 I almost doubted the fact that the phrase “till death do us part” or “as long as we both shall live” actually ends the marriage vow so much that I had to check it out.